-We consider an periodic alternative magnetic fluxes in monolayer graphene, as shown in Fig.\ref{graphene}(a), where the blue region ($\bigodot$) and yellow region ($\bigotimes$) denote outward-to-the-plane and inward-to-the-plane magnetic fluxes.
-The effect of the alternative magnetic fluxes is to multiply a phase $\varphi$ for nearest-neighbor hopping, and then the tight binding Hamiltonian becomes
+We explore the influence of an periodic alternative magnetic fluxes in monolayer graphene, as shown in Fig.\ref{graphene}(a).
+In this depiction, the blue region ($\bigodot$) corresponds to outward-to-the-plane magnetic fluxes, while the yellow region ($\bigotimes$) signifies inward-to-the-plane magnetic fluxes.
+The presence of the alternating magnetic fluxes introduces a magnetic phase $\varphi$ into the nearest-neighbor hopping process, and subsequently the tight-binding Hamiltonian Eq.\ref{Hamiltonian} becomes

 Then, the corresponding Dirac Hamiltonian around $\mathbf{K}$ becomes